Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Rational inner functions on the symmetrized bidisk

 \section{Rational inner functions on the symmetrized bidisk}

 If $\Psi$ on $\bD^2$ is an operator-valued bounded analytic function, then it is not difficult to see that the radial limit exists almost everywhere in $\bT^2$.
 Since every function on $\bG$ can be viewed as a symmetric function on $\bD^2$, it follows that every bounded analytic function on $\bG$ has a radial limit almost everywhere in $b\bG=\{(z_1+z_2,z_1z_2):z_1,z_2\in\bT\}$.
 An operator-valued bounded analytic function $\Psi$ on $\bG$ is said to be {\em inner}, if the radial limits are isometric operators a.e.\ in $b\bG$.
+See \cite{BK3} for details discussion on inner functions on the symmetrized bidisc or more genreally on the {\em quotient domains}.